 You must permanently reside in Truckee, Sierra County, Eastern Placer County or Eastern Nevada County.

 The FREE spay/neuter program is for dogs labeled as Pit Bulls or Chihuahuas, as their identifying or primary breed.
-Determining whether your dog is a Pit Bull/Chihuahua/Mix will be at the sole discretion of our staff.
+Determining whether your dog is a Pit Bull/Chihuahua will be at the sole discretion of our staff.
 Documentation of breed history can be provided, but the final decision will be made by staff.
+(If your dog's primary breed would not be labeled Pit Bull or Chihuahua in a shelter setting, DNA testing that reveals less than 50% Pitbull or Chihuahua ancestry will not qualify for this program).

 Your application must be filled out in its entirety in order to be considered.